 - recognition at the Advance Colorado Procurement Expo

-Businesses are awarded in four size categories (micro, small, medium and large) and across four regions in Colorado.
+Businesses are awarded in 4 size categories (micro, small, medium and large) and across four regions in Colorado.
 The four regions are explained in the eligibility section.

 You may nominate your business or someone else’s business.
 The business needs to:

-- be 51% owned by a minority, woman, veteran, disabled and/or LGBTQ individual (with the exception of the non-minority-owned award)
+- be 51% owned by a minority, woman, veteran, individual identifying as having a disability, and/or LGBTQIA+ individual (with the exception of the non-minority-owned award)

 - be a Colorado-based business and/or have physical location in Colorado

 - be in good standing with the Colorado Secretary of State

 - have a history of revenue generation of at least 12 months

 We recognize businesses by business size (number of employees) and location.

 Regions are defined by groups of counties (see map).
 The 4 regions are: